theodrosyimer/eslint-config/README.md

 ### Setting up Prettier

-Create a `.prettierrc` file in your project root with your preferred settings:
+Create a `.prettierrc` or `prettier.config.js` file in your project root with your preferred settings:

 ```json
 {